 The changes made to this document are listed in the following table.
 For more information, please contact dochelp@microsoft.com.

-Section Description Revision class 6 Appendix A: Product Behavior Added Windows Server to the list of applicable products.
+Section Description Revision class 6 Appendix A: Product Behavior Removed Windows Server operating system from the list of applicable products and added Windows Server 2019.
 Major